There is a stairwell that all the students avoid.

 A church.
 A graveyard.
 A library.
 A crypt.
 A museum.
 A bedroom.

 Sometimes, she is at the top of the stairs.
 Other times, the bottom.
-And sometimes, at certain times of the day – maybe when she has classes of her own to attend – she is not there at all.
+And sometimes, at certain times of the day – perhaps when she has classes of her own to attend – she is not there at all.
 But there is always something there.